slurmulon/dynamic-interval/README.md

    * ##### `clearInterval`

-     Defines how how to clear or cancel an interval
+     Defines how to clear or cancel an interval

      - **Type**: `Function`
      - **Signature**: `clearInterval(id: IntervalID)`